 African hosta plants, which are also called African false hosta or little white soldiers, somewhat resemble true hostas.
-They have similar foliage but with spotting on the leaves that adds a new element to beds and gardens.
-Grow these warm weather plants for a unique new garden feature.
+They have similar foliage but with spotting on the leaves that add a new element to beds and gardens.
+Grow these warm-weather plants for a unique new garden feature.

 About African Hosta Plants

 The African hosta goes by a few different Latin names, including Drimiopsis maculata and Ledebouria petiolata.
 Its placement in a plant family is not fully agreed upon, with some experts putting it in the lily family and others with hyacinth and related plants.
 Regardless of its classification, African hosta is a warm-weather plant, growing best outdoors in USDA zones 8 through 10.